atharv-451/Just-Eat/README.md

 - **User Authentication**: Create an account or log in securely to access personalized features, including order history and user preferences.

-- **Secure Payments**: Our app integrates a secure payment gateway, allowing customers to pay for their orders directly within the app.

-- **Order Tracking (if supported)**: For added convenience, customers may be able to track their orders in real-time, keeping them informed about their delivery status.
+- **Order Tracking**: For added convenience, customers may be able to track their orders in real-time, keeping them informed about their delivery status.

 ## Getting Started